• Duration

 • All accommodations (double occupancy)

-• 6 Days of Lift Tickets (Niseko, Rusustu, Kiroro, Furano, Asahidake)
+• 6 Days of Lift Tickets (Kiroro, Sapporo Teine, Sapporo Kokusai, Furano, Asahidake)

 • Optional backcountry touring with IFMGA certified ski guide